wilsonmar/wilsonmar.github.io/_posts/2021-07-01-water-conservation.md

 {% include _toc.html %}

-I'm writing this on July 1, 2021 after seeing how Lake Mead (the largest man-made lake in the US) is reduced to 37% of capacity.
+As of September 1, 2021, Lake Mead in California (the largest man-made lake in the US) is reduced to 37% of capacity.
 And there are 120 F temparatures in Washington and Canada.

 At my spread in Montana, the well and spring is producing less water than before.

 So this article is about how we're experimenting with ways to live with less water:
+AWS Infrastructure Event Management (IEM)
+   * <a href="#RecirShower">Recirculating Shower</a>
    * <a href="#Dish_washing">Minimal water dish washing</a>
    * <a href="#DryShampoo">Waterless shampoo</a>
    * <a href="#Filtering">Filtering water from rivers & springs</a>